Kanji

-The term kanji in Japanese literally means "Han characters".
-Japanese kanji and Chinese hanzi (汉字 (漢字, hànzì, Han characters)) share a common foundation.
-The significant use of Chinese characters in Japan first began to take hold around the 5th century AD and has since had a profound influence in shaping Japanese culture, language, literature, history, and records.
+The term kanji is a direct borrowing and phonetic reading (on'yomi) of the Chinese word hanzi (汉字 (漢字, hànzì)), which is one of the formal terms used when referring to Chinese characters.
+The significant use of Chinese characters in Japan first began to take hold around the 5th century CE and has since had a profound influence in shaping Japanese culture, language, literature, history, and records.
 Inkstone artifacts at archaeological sites dating back to the earlier Yayoi period were also found to contain Chinese characters.